justinsunyt/MultiAgent/README.md

 ## Features

-- Autonomously browse the internet with your own AI agent using only an image and a command - order a Big Mac, schedule events, and shop for outifts!
+- Autonomously browse the internet with your own AI agent using only an image and a command - order a Big Mac, schedule events, and shop for outfits!
 - Supabase database and email authentication with JWT token verification for RLS storage
 - Currently supports llama3-70b, llava-13b, lava-v1.6-34b, qwen-vl-chat